TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-onpremise-selfhelp-exchangecmdlet.md

 ## **Recommended steps**

-Create an Active Directory user account that is used by the Intune Exchange Connector.
+Create an Active Directory user account for the Intune on-premises Exchange Connector.
 The account must have permission to run the following required Windows PowerShell Exchange cmdlets:

 * Get-ActiveSyncOrganizationSettings, Set-ActiveSyncOrganizationSettings
 * Get-CasMailbox, Set-CasMailbox